18 June 2024

 What are the threats that are always there?

-Lesson 1: The first and most important thing to remember is that cyber dangers are always there.
+Lesson 1:The first and most important thing to remember is that cyber dangers are always there.
 CVE-2023-35036 wasn't an isolated event; it's just one of many examples of software flaws being used to cause problems.
-New exploits are always being found, so businesses need to be aggressive to stay ahead of the game.
+There are always new exploits being found, so businesses need to be aggressive to stay ahead of the game.
 This means having a program just for managing vulnerabilities that has clear steps for finding them, putting them in order of importance, fixing them, and keeping an eye on them all the time.

 Lesson 2: Learn How to Classify Vulnerabilities

 There are different kinds of risks.
 Knowing how bad a vulnerability is, as rated by the Common Vulnerability Scoring System (CVSS), is important for deciding how to fix it first.
 With a CVSS score of 9.8 (critical on a scale of 0-10), CVE-2023-35036 needed instant attention because it could do a lot of damage.
-Patching major vulnerabilities should be the first thing organizations do, then high-severity issues, and finally, severity issues.
+Patching major vulnerabilities should be the first thing that organizations do, then high-severity issues, and finally, severity issues.

 Lesson 3: The Power of Becoming Aware of Vulnerabilities